elastic/app-search-reference-ui-react/README.md

 # Run this to install Node 14.17.0
 nvm install 14.17.0

-# Run this to use the install Node version
+# Run this to use the installed Node version
 nvm use 14.17.0
 ```